Double Cartilage Piercings - Everything You Need To Know

 Read more about the H2Ocean Piercing Spray here.
 Have a quick look at some of the customer reviews and you'll see why it's one of the most popular piercing sprays on the market.

 You'll generally want to clean the area twice per day, at morning and night.
 Pat your cartilage dry with a clean paper towel afterward instead of using a towel or washcloth that may have germs on it.

 One key consideration is to avoid letting soap and other alcohol-based products touch your new piercings.
-Ordinarily, this won't be a problem, but you'll want to avoid letting a lot of shampoo touch the area, as this could cause additional irritation, and may delay healing times.
+You'll also want to avoid letting a lot of shampoo touch the area, as this could cause additional irritation, and may delay healing times.

 How Long Does A Double Cartilage Piercing Take To Heal?

 Double cartilage piercings are different than earlobe piercings due to the tough nature of cartilage itself.
 You can expect your piercings to stop hurting within a week or two of when you get them, which is good news.